roitraining/ux-designers-training/operations-for-designers/labs/04-use-cloud-storage-sql.md

 **Note:**<br>
 A "route" in this context is a URL pattern your web application will respond to.
 So, if someone visits your app's `url/`, they get the "Hello World" message.
 With the above new code, if they visit your app's `url/add-file`, they get the ability to upload a file.

-Notice that in the code we are looking for query parameters (key-value pairs that follow a URL after a question mark), then (for now) simply responding with text to show that our route and controller method are functioning in a basic form.
+Notice that in the code, we are looking for query parameters (key-value pairs that follow a URL after a question mark), then (for now) simply responding with text to show that our route and controller method are functioning in a basic form.

 3. Use node to start your app again.